imapirate/blades/README.md

 - **MySQL Host:** `127.0.0.1`
 - **Username:** `root`
 - **Password:** `root`
-- **SSH Host:** `192.168.50.4` (this may be different on your machine, check the hosts file (which you can access in Chrome via file:///etc/hosts) and look for different IP address.
+- **SSH Host:** `192.168.50.48` (this may be different on your machine, check the hosts file (which you can access in Chrome via file:///etc/hosts) and look for different IP address.
 Try those if this doesn't work for you)
 - **SSH User:** `vagrant`
 - **SSH Password:** `vagrant`

 ### Grab the uploads
 What's a website without images?
 The uploads directory is located in `Dropbox/Upstatement Team Folder/Website/uploads` COPY (don't move) it to your uploads directory through finder: `~/Sites/blades_env/www/wordpress-blades/wp-content/uploads`

+### Install Bower Components
+1. Navigate to the theme folder in Terminal (`Sites/blades`)
+2. Run `bower install`